RubyLearning/blog/content/post/2015/04/16/do-you-know-how-to-use-curl.md

 +++
 draft = false
-title = "do you know how to use curl" date = "2015-04-16" publishdate = "2015-04-16"
+title = "Do You Know How To Use cURL" date = "2015-04-16" publishdate = "2015-04-16"
 author = "Satish Talim"